An operational characterization of the notion of probability by algorithmic randomness and its applications: Ensemble

 We here remark that the notion of probability is more than the law of large numbers.
 To see this, let us consider a finite probability space $P\in\PS(\{a,b\})$ such that $P(a)=1$ and $P(b)=0$, and consider an infinite sequence

 over $\{a,b\}$.
-Then, since $\lim_{n\to\infty}N_a(\rest{\alpha}{n})/n=1=P(a)$, the law of large numbers certainly holds for $\alpha$.
-However, the elementary event $b$ with probability zero has occurred once in $\alpha$.
-This contradicts our intuition that \emph{an elementary event with probability one always occurs}, which is our conclusion in the preceding subsection from the aspect of the notion of probability, in particular, in quantum mechanics.
-Thus, the example shows that the law of large numbers is insufficient to characterize the notion of probability, and \emph{the notion of probability is more than the law of large numbers}.
+Then, since $\lim_{n\to\infty}N_a(\rest{\alpha}{n})/n=1=P(a)$ and $\lim_{n\to\infty}N_b(\rest{\alpha}{n})/n=0=P(b)$, the law of large numbers certainly holds for $\alpha$.
+However, $\alpha$ cannot be thought of as an infinite sequence of outcomes which is being generated by infinitely repeated trials described by the finite probability space $P$ on $\{a,b\}$.
+This is because the elementary event $b$ with probability zero has occurred once in $\alpha$.
+Such an occurrence contradicts our intuition that \emph{an elementary event with probability zero never occurs}, which is our conclusion in Section~\ref{Subsec:SOEEPO} above from the aspect of the notion of probability, in particular, in quantum mechanics.
+This example shows that the law of large numbers is insufficient to characterize the notion of probability, and \emph{the notion of probability is more than the law of large numbers}.